Strawvalley/outside-the-box/README.md

 # outside-the-box

-Built on NodeJs with RxJS, Socket.IO and TypeScript.
+Built on NodeJs with RxJS and Socket.IO using TypeScript and Parcel Bundler.

 ## Development